abdiu34567/telesun.js/Docs/Methods/Other/editMessageLiveLocation.md

 ## editMessageLiveLocation

-> Use this method to send point on the map.
-On success, the sent Message is returned
+> Use this method to edit live location messages.
+A location can be edited until its live_period expires or editing is explicitly disabled by a call to stopMessageLiveLocation.
+On success, if the edited message is not an inline message, the edited Message is returned, otherwise True is returned
 >
 > For more check [editMessageLiveLocation](https://core.telegram.org/bots/api#editmessagelivelocation) method
 >